 As Islamic influence spread, so further cultural artistic forms were embraced according to Islamic principles.
-Pottery and ceramics were adopted from Persian, Chinese and Byzantine cultures and used for practical objects as well as works of art.
+Pottery, ceramics, and textiles were adopted from Persian, Chinese and Byzantine cultures and used for practical objects as well as works of art.
 Again the typical motifs were calligraphy, vegetable forms and geometrical patterns with occasional human and animal representations.
 Finely figured objects were made in metal, from iron amalgams to silver and gold, and in crystal, glass and ivory.
+The range of objects made in this way was extensive: some were used in worship, such as lights and incense-burners, some were for domestic use, such as crockery, carpets, wall-hangings and utensils, various forms of dress were decorated, and it was common to find decoration of prized weapons, such as swords and daggers.